WCCArtists/WCCArtists.github.io/invited-talks.md

 * **Affiliation:** Amazon Web Services
 * **Homepage:** [LinkedIn](https://www.linkedin.com/in/napkin/)

 As an AI/ML Solutions Architect at AWS, Youngjoon Choi provides practical expertise in large‑scale, cloud‑based ML systems.
 His experience is key to efficiently scaling digital‑heritage preservation projects.
+His invited talk will cover "The New Coexistence of Comics in the Era of Generative AI."